Ambareen09/Create-memories/README.md

 # Create-memories

- ##  If you want to add more functionalities or find a bug, here are the steps to clone this repo and make it up and running in your local machine
+ ##  If you want to add more functionalities or solve a bug you came across, here are the steps to clone this repo and make it up and running in your local machine

  1. Clone this repo